damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Set the Region to `us-central1` to match the Zone where you made the cluster.
 > * Click the `Reserve` button at the bottom of the page.

-This may take just a moment while the system allocates the address.

 We'll now create a wildcard DNS entry for our demonstration domain, pointing to the IP we just created.

 > * Copy the External Address from the list, from the line containing the name you used.